 - A goal-setting journal or fitness-tracking app like MyFitnessPal (to help you hold yourself accountable and track your progress)

 - A gym membership or at-home fitness subscription like Daily Burn (having structure at first will be helpful to get into the swing of things, your workouts can become more independent as you make progress)

 - Pain relief products like CBD cream for pain by CBDfx (you’re going to be sore, especially if it’s been a long time since you’ve worked out, using something to numb the pain can help prevent you from getting deterred)

 First things first, you need to set goals that can help keep you motivated and focused throughout your fitness journey.
 The main thing to remember when setting goals for your new exercise regimen is to make sure they’re reasonably achievable.
 While you can have major long-term goals, try to track and recognize smaller achievements along the way.

 For example, your main goal in going back to the gym may be to lose a certain amount of weight or prep for a certain event like a 5k.
 However, the progress it takes to get there too.
-So, while that final achievement may be your end goal, find other markers of success you can celebrate along the way.
-Examples of smaller goals can be running X number miles per day, building up endurance for a certain number of minutes, or losing a certain amount of weight per month.
+So, while that final achievement maybe your end goal, find other markers of success you can celebrate along the way.
+Examples of smaller goals can be running X number of miles per day, building up endurance for a certain number of minutes, or losing a certain amount of weight per month.

 How to set and track your goals

 Using a goal planner like Commit30 is great for those who are looking to get back into a fitness regimen because it offers structure, helps you set up goals and rewards, and provides motivational reminders, all in a convenient, easy-to-use planner format.

 Now that you know what you want to achieve with your new exercise regimen, you need to figure out how you’re going to do it.
 To make your goals a reality, you need to figure out the what, when, and where of your exercise plan.